jaspector

 Health department office hours posted as Monday through Thursday, 7:30 a.m. to 5:00 p.m

-Typical inspection sequence: Department review before permit issuance, construction by registered installer or qualifying homeowner, then final approval before completion/operation
+Typical sequence: Department review before permit issuance, construction by registered installer or qualifying homeowner, then final approval before completion/operation

-Do I need a building permit in unincorporated Hickory County, MO?
+01 Do I need a building permit in unincorporated Hickory County, MO?

 Any construction, installation, renovation, or modification of wastewater treatment facilities under 3,000 GPD requires a county construction permit, unless an ordinance exemption applies

-How much does a building permit cost in unincorporated Hickory County, MO?
+02 How much does a building permit cost in unincorporated Hickory County, MO?

+Building permit fees in unincorporated Hickory County, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $125.00 for a single-family dwelling wastewater permit.
 Fees are calculated as: Flat fee.
 Single-family dwelling permit $125.00; non-single-family permit $200.00; operating permit $25.00 annually; installer/engineer/contractor/tank-cleaner registration $50.00 annually; lending-institution inspection $50.00.
 Plan check fee: No separate public plan-check fee listed; review appears included in permit fee.

-How do I apply for a building permit in unincorporated Hickory County, MO?
+03 How do I apply for a building permit in unincorporated Hickory County, MO?

-1. Confirm the project is in unincorporated Hickory County and is not served by an incorporated municipal or public sewer system 2.
+To apply for a building permit in unincorporated Hickory County, MO, follow these steps: 1.
+Confirm the project is in unincorporated Hickory County and is not served by an incorporated municipal or public sewer system 2.
 Obtain the county wastewater permit form from the health department website or office 3.
 Prepare the required site sketch and legal description.
 The ordinance requires a completed site evaluation/sketch for individual systems and a detailed design for commercial systems under 3,000 GPD 4.
 Identify a registered installer unless the homeowner is installing or repairing the system serving the homeowner's permanent residence under the owner exception 5.
 Submit the signed permit application and fee to the Hickory County Health Department 6.
 Wait for department review and approval of system type and capacity under current Missouri Department of Health standards 7.
 Construct the system, then obtain final approval before completion/operation

-How long does it take to get a building permit in unincorporated Hickory County, MO?
+04 How long does it take to get a building permit in unincorporated Hickory County, MO?

-What work is exempt from building permits in unincorporated Hickory County, MO?
+05 What work is exempt from building permits in unincorporated Hickory County, MO?

-How do I schedule a building inspection in unincorporated Hickory County, MO?
+06 How do I schedule a building inspection in unincorporated Hickory County, MO?

-Inspections can be scheduled via: Through Hickory County Health Department Environmental Health staff; office phone and staff page identify the Environmental Public Health Specialist as the septic inspection contact.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Hickory County, MO via: Through Hickory County Health Department Environmental Health staff; office phone and staff page identify the Environmental Public Health Specialist as the septic inspection contact.